 The Memórias' content is freely accessible to readers and no publication fees are charged to authors.
-The Memorias do Instituto Oswaldo Cruz has decided to simplify the requirements regarding the format of submitted manuscripts.
+The Memórias do Instituto Oswaldo Cruz has decided to simplify the requirements regarding the format of submitted manuscripts.
 From now on, all manuscripts may be submitted in any text format as long as the common subdivision of scientific articles are followed, e.g. introduction, materials and methods, results, discussion and references.
-For Reviews, Perspectives and similar articles, authors may use the sections that best suit the structure and content of the proposed manuscript.
+For Reviews and Perspectives articles, authors may use the sections that best suit the structure and content of the proposed manuscript.
 All manuscripts should contain, besides the title and abstract, full details of authors and institutions, acknowledgements of any technical or financial assistance as well as state any conflicts of interest.
 This flexible text format will be used for the initial analysis and peer review.
 If the manuscript is accepted, authors will be requested to edit the text in accordance with the publication style of the Memorias."

 Upon acceptance, the manuscript should be arranged in the following format:

 The manuscript should be prepared using standard word processing software and should be printed (font size 12) double-spaced throughout the text, figure captions, and references, with margins of at least 3 cm.
 The figures should come in the extension tiff, with a minimum resolution of 300 dpi.
 Tables and legends to figures must be submitted all together in a single file.
 Figures must be uploaded separately as supplementary file.

 Institutional affiliations: full address of the all authors